Pasadena's Colorado Boulevard to partially close for on-street dining amid COVID restrictions

 PASADENA, Calif.
-(CNS) -- Lanes on stretches of Colorado Boulevard in Pasadena will close starting Friday to allow restaurants to offer on-street dining to limit indoor service during the COVID-19 pandemic.
+(CNS) -- Lanes on stretches of Colorado Boulevard in Pasadena were closed Friday to allow restaurants to offer on-street dining to limit indoor service during the COVID-19 pandemic.

-The lane closest to the north and south curbs between Madison and El Molina avenues will be closed as will the lane closest to the south curb between Fair Oaks and Raymond avenues, according to Lisa Derderian, Pasadena public information officer.
+The lane closest to the north and south curbs between Madison and El Molino avenues was closed as was the lane closest to the south curb between Fair Oaks and Raymond avenues, according to Lisa Derderian, Pasadena public information officer.

-Union Street, west of Raymond Avenue, will also have one lane closed on its north side starting Friday, Derderian said.
+Union Street, west of Raymond Avenue, had one lane closed on its north side, Derderian said.

-Crews will start reconfiguring the streets in hopes of being available for dining use as early as Saturday, according to Derderian.
+Crews successfully reconfigured the streets in time to make them available for dining use starting Saturday.

-One lane in each direction of Colorado Boulevard will be open for vehicles.
+One lane in each direction of Colorado Boulevard remains open for vehicles.
 Transit services will not be disrupted, Derderian said.

 Pasadena is planning additional closures for on-street dining to be in place by July 25th: